bfiroozfard/Flask_SQLAlchmey-Surf-Up/README.md

   * Which station has the highest number of observations?

-  * Hint: You may need to use functions such as `func.min`, `func.max`, `func.avg`, and `func.count` in your queries.

   * Design a query to retrieve the last 12 months of temperature observation data (tobs).

   * Filter by the station with the highest number of observations.